Tornado slams Dallas; tree falls on Arkansas home, killing 1

 The weather system also knocked down trees and power lines and broke windows and caused other minor damage at Memphis International Airport in Tennessee.
 No injuries were reported but some flights have been delayed.
 A few businesses in east Memphis suffered minor damage.

-About 55,000 electric customers are without power in Dallas and another 40,000 in the surrounding area, according to Connie Piloto, a spokeswoman for utility Oncor.

-Equipment including utility poles, transformers and powerlines need to be restored and reconstruction could take days, Piloto said.

-The city opened a shelter late Sunday and about two dozen people stayed overnight, emergency management director Rocky Vaz said.
+Nearly 140,000 electric customers in East Texas were without power early Monday due to storm-damaged power lines, according to utility Oncor.
+Director of Emergency Management, Rocky Vaz, said late Monday morning that about 55,000 customers are without power in Dallas.
+The city opened a shelter late Sunday and about two dozen people stayed overnight, Vaz said.

 North of Dallas, the city of Richardson said that many roads “used by thousands of morning commuters” would be closed while workers clear debris and repair downed traffic lights.